-Kílala Lelum (Urban Indigenous Health and Healing Cooperative) aims to partner Indigenous Elders with physicians and allied health professionals to provide physical, mental, emotional, and spiritual care to the community in Vancouver’s Downtown Eastside.
+Kílala Lelum Health and Wellness Cooperative aims to partner Indigenous Elders with physicians and allied health professionals to provide physical, mental, emotional, and spiritual care to the community in Vancouver’s Downtown Eastside.

-Kilala Lelum Statement on Found Children at Kamloops Residential School:
+Kilala Lelum’s Statement on Found Children at Kamloops Residential School

 We honour and mourn the 215 children found at the Kamloops Indian Residential School: